P2P networking for Clayground applications using WebRTC. One node hosts, others join via a short code. No dedicated server required.

 Topology Description Best For

-Star All players connect to host only.
+Star All nodes connect to host.
 Host relays messages.
-Competitive games, authoritative server logic
+Competitive games, authoritative logic

-Mesh All players connect to each other directly.
+Mesh All nodes connect to each other directly.
 Cooperative games, lower latency

 Message Types